 Self-Promotion for Career Level

-The effort you put on self-promotion also changes depending on career stages.
+The effort you put into self-promotion changes depending on career stages.

 See this table for an overview: